Hate Story 2

 Hate Story 2 is a 2014 Indian Hindi-language erotic thriller film directed by Vishal Pandya.
 Produced by T-Series Films, it stars Sushant Singh, Surveen Chawla and Jay Bhanushali in pivotal roles.
 It is the sequel to the 2012 sleeper hit Hate Story.
 The film released on 18 July 2014.
-It is the second installment of Hate Story film series.
+It is the second installment of the Hate Story film series.
+It was a critical and commercial success at the box office.